Richard Alderman Award

 Each year the Section presents the Richard Alderman Award for excellence in a CLE presentation to the speaker who earns the highest rating at the Section’s’Advanced Consumer and Commercial Law CLE.

-2022 Annual Craig Jordan Consumer Protection Writing Competition
+2023-24 Annual Craig Jordan Consumer Protection Writing Competition

-The Consumer and Commercial Law Section of the Texas State Bar announces the Craig Jordan Consumer Protection Writing Competition for 2022.
+The Consumer and Commercial Law Section of the Texas State Bar announces the Craig Jordan Consumer Protection Writing Competition for 2023-24.
 This competition was established to honor the life’s work of Craig Jordan, a section founder and nationally recognized and respected consumer protection attorney.

 Most importantly, the contest serves to provide law students the opportunity to examine and offer perspectives on the multitude of challenges facing consumers and their advocates in an ever-changing marketplace and regulatory and legal environment.

-The writer of the winning essay will receive a $ 4000.00 cash award and the essay may be published in the nationally recognized Journal of Consumer & Commercial Law.
+The writer of the winning essay will receive a $ 4,000.00 cash award and the essay may be published in the nationally recognized Journal of Consumer & Commercial Law.
 The runner up will receive a $1,000.00 cash award.
 The first-place winner and runner up will also receive financial support to attend the annual Advanced Consumer and Commercial Law Seminar.

 Eligibility.
-Any student enrolled in an accredited Texas law school during the 2021-22 academic year is eligible to participate and may submit one legal essay for this competition.
+Any student enrolled in an accredited Texas law school during the 2022-23 academic year is eligible to participate and may submit one legal essay for this competition.

 Authorship.
 The author must research, write, and revise the paper for him or herself but may receive a reasonable amount of advice from professors, practitioners, and academicians.
 Each submission must have only one author.

 Submission Deadline.
 Entries must be submitted no later than 5 p.m.
-CDT on December 31, 2022 via electronic mail directed to: JordanWriting22@gmail.com.
+CDT on June 6, 2024 via electronic mail directed to: JordanWriting22@gmail.com.
 The submission must be in WORD format in a single file.
 The time stamp of the submission is based on the receiver’s e-mail address and not the sender’s email address.

 Judging.
 A panel appointed by the Council will judge the entries and all entries will be judged anonymously.
 Winners will be notified via email.
 All decisions of the panel are final.

 Format.
 Submissions must be double-spaced, with twelve-point Times New Roman font and one-inch margins and must be in WORD format.
 The submission should conform to the most recent edition of The Bluebook: A Uniform System of Citation.
+The panel does not impose a length or minimum word requirement on submissions.

 A cover page must be included with the submission.
 The cover page must contain only the following information: